wanghaisheng/responsive-landing-page-starter/content/blog/en/make-phone-calls-with-microsoft-excel-and-vonage-open-contactpad-sdk.md

 ## Summary

 I hope from reading this, you can create a customizable Vonage dialer that can be used within many different applications.
-Please share if you have used this information to create useful implementations of your own.
+Please share in the [business-communications-api](https://vonage-community.slack.com/messages/business-communications-api) channel in the Vonage Community Slack org if you have used this information to create useful implementations of your own.